sergeynordicresults/sergeynordicresults.github.io/index.md

 <blockquote><details><summary>"Everything is bad in Russia NOT BECAUSE of putin, BUT because of other countries"</summary><pre>
 Nevzorov: putin had a LOT of time to make russia great

-Jordan Peterson: If You want to understand the MEANING of actions, You should see a RESULT.
+Jordan Peterson: If You want to understand a MEANING of actions, You should see a RESULT.
 RESULT is a MEANING
 </pre></details></blockquote>

 > "We do the same that USA did in Siria.
 Why wont you reprimand USA instead?"

 > "We didnt take Crimea, russian military was there already always.
 We just changed a name from `Autonomous republic` to `Republic`"

-> "If we started a war, we should finish it.
-Stupid to retreat now."
+<blockquote><details><summary>"If war is started - it should be finished.
+Its stupid to retreat now."</summary><pre>
+A rule of poker game: it's better to exit game late, then not exist at all
+</pre></details></blockquote>

 <blockquote><details><summary>"I don't want a revolution, because revolutions are bad.
 See what 2014 revolution in Ukraine brought.
 I will kill anyone who wants to start a revolution in Russia.
 Better to live under putin / wait until he dies."</summary><pre>
 WHY WE DID live bad?